eevirgen/address-book/README.md

 #### intentions
 - Implement a modular and maintainable codebase by following Domain Driven Design principles.
 - Ensure the robustness and reliability of the application by adhering to Test Driven Development practices.
-- Handle invalid data entries gracefully by using custom exceptions.
+- Handle invalid data entries  by using custom exceptions.
-- Leverage Java's functional programming features to write concise and expressive code.
+- Leverage Java's functional programming features to write concise code.
 - Provide a well-documented and easy-to-understand project structure for future development and maintenance.

 #### architecture